The Little Red Schoolbook

-The Little Red Schoolbook (Den Lille Røde Bog For Skoleelever; The Little Red Book For School Pupils) is a book written by two Danish schoolteachers, Søren Hansen and Jesper Jensen, first published in 1969.
+The Little Red Schoolbook (Den Lille Røde Bog For Skoleelever; The Little Red Book For School Pupils) is a book written by two Danish schoolteachers, Søren Hansen, Bo Dan Andersen and writer Jesper Jensen, first published in 1969.
 It was subject to much controversy upon its publication and was translated into many languages in the early 1970s.

 Synopsis

 The book encourages young people to question societal norms and instructs them on how to do this.
 Out of 200 pages, it includes 20 pages on sex and 30 on drugs, including alcohol and tobacco.
 Other topics included adults as "paper tigers", the duties of teachers, discipline, examinations, intelligence, and different schools.

 Reception

 As a result of its subject matter and its targeted audience of schoolchildren, politicians in many countries criticised the book, fearing it would erode the moral fabric of society and be an invitation for anarchy in schools.
 The LRSB was banned in France and Italy.

 In Switzerland, the Bernese cantonal politician Hans Martin Sutermeister led a campaign against the book.
 He was initially successful in temporarily blocking the introduction of the book into the country.
 The subsequent controversy, however, ended his political career, costing him his job as director of the schools of the Swiss capital and contributed to a split in his party, the Ring of Independents, which led to its mid-term decline.

 The book was banned in the Australian state of Queensland by the Queensland Literature Board of Review in 1972.
-Much of the moral outrage centred around statements such as "Some girls, and a very few boys, don't masturbate.
-This is quite normal.
-It is also normal to do it." and "Sex may or may not involve strong feelings.
-Strong feelings may or may not involve sex.
-You don't have to go to bed with someone just because you are fond of him or her."
 Beatrice Faust contributed to the Australian edition of The Little Red Schoolbook.
 It was not banned in New Zealand despite some "moral outrage".